 How I Lost—and Re-Found—the Magic of Music

 I’ve spent decades studying these questions so you don’t have to.

 Despite getting accepted to elite institutions like Brandeis University and competitive summer programs like the Brevard Music Festival, I was deeply insecure about my music.
 I tried my best to capture the magic I had inside me, but it always came out in sparks and sputters.
 I devoured books, articles, and blog posts about music theory, history, and aesthetics trying to figure out what was missing—and I never could.

-Since its founding in the 1950s, Brandeis has nurtured a tradition of creative musical analysis rooted in close readings of individual pieces of music.
-I didn’t learn just to spit back textbook Schenkerian or Forte descriptions but to examine each piece afresh: what it uniquely was doing and how.
+- Brandeis has long nurtured a tradition of creative musical analysis rooted in close readings of individual pieces.
+I didn’t learn just to regurgitate textbook Schenkerian or Forte descriptions but to examine each piece afresh: what it uniquely was doing and how.